coddingtonbear/jirafs/docs/source/commands.rst

 Possible forms include:

 * ``clone http://my.jira.server/browse/MYISSUE-1024 [PATH]``
-* ``clone MYISSUE-1024 [PATH]`` (will use default JIRA instance)
+* ``clone MYISSUE-1024 [PATH]`` (will use default Jira instance)

-Create a new issue folder for ``MYISSUE-1024`` (replace ``MYISSUE-1024`` with an actual JIRA issue number), and clone the relevant issue into this folder.
+Create a new issue folder for ``MYISSUE-1024`` (replace ``MYISSUE-1024`` with an actual Jira issue number), and clone the relevant issue into this folder.

-Note that you may specify a full URL pointing to an issue, but if you do not specify a full URL, your default JIRA instance will be used; if you have not yet set one, you will be asked to specify one.
+Note that you may specify a full URL pointing to an issue, but if you do not specify a full URL, your default Jira instance will be used; if you have not yet set one, you will be asked to specify one.

 Although by default, the issue will be cloned into a folder matching the name